 First thing first – you need to select a niche you love, and you know.

-Let me explain about the niche selection in details first –
+Let me explain the niche selection in detail first –

 So, what is a niche?